navidrome/navidrome/README.md

 - Automatically monitors your library for changes, importing new files and reloading new metadata
 - Modern and responsive Web interface based on Material UI, to manage users and browse your library
 - Compatible with all Subsonic/Madsonic/Airsonic clients.
 See bellow for a list of tested clients
 - Transcoding/Downsampling on-the-fly.
-Can be set per user/player
+Can be set per user/player.
+Opus encoding is supported
 - Integrated music player (WIP)

 Navidrome should be compatible with all Subsonic clients.
 The following clients are tested and confirmed to work properly: